Get Discounts for Michie Tavern lunch - see below!

 For a delightful and delicious meal -- ahh, comfort food!-- don't miss The Ordinary, where the food is tasty, authentic and plentiful.
 The buffet (which includes seconds) includes fried chicken, pulled pork, black-eyed peas, cornbread, stewed tomatoes, green beans, mashed potatoes, and biscuits is served by costumed tavern wenches.

 The biscuits are amazing...but then, so are the mashes potatoes.
 And did I mention the chicken?
 Sorry, getting carried away here...

-From time to time (usually during the off-season) they offer a local resident discount to residents of Charlottesville and surrounding counties.
-It's good for $4 of 4-6 adult lunch buffets, Mon-Fri.
-To see their current coupons, click here and then click on "Coupons" at the bottom of the page.
+From time to time (usually during the off-season) they offer a local resident discount good for $4 of 4-6 adult lunch buffets, Mon-Fri.
+Also, active military get $4 off lunch any day.

 The Ordinary is open seven days a week for midday fare from 11:15 a.m. to 3:30 p.m., April through October, and 11:30 a.m. to 3:00 pm, November through March.
 It is closed Christmas Day and New Years Day.